In-patient luxury rehab center in Thailand

 Anxiety disorders include intense, persistent, and excessive worry and fear regarding everyday situations.
 Different types of anxiety disorders include generalized anxiety disorder (GAD), panic disorder, social anxiety disorder, phobias, substance-induced anxiety disorder, and others.
 Anxiety disorders include symptoms that are so strong they affect a person’s everyday functioning.

-The causes of anxiety disorders range from genetics and changes in brain chemistry to some medications, environmental stress, and addiction withdrawal.
+The causes of anxiety disorders range from genetics and changes in brain chemistry to certain medications, environmental stress, and addiction withdrawal.

 Effects of anxiety disorders include worsening mental health, substance misuse, digestive problems, difficulty sleeping, headache, and poor quality of life.